 No other program in the country matches our numerous didactic conferences, anatomic courses, and day-to-day, one-on-one faculty and resident/medical student teaching in our operating rooms and clinics.
 It is both balanced and diverse.
 We offer comprehensive educational conferences, as well as high intensity and high volume operative procedures which are performed at our University hospitals (St. Paul and Zale Lipshy), as well as Parkland Health & Hospital System, Children’s Medical Center Dallas, and the Dallas Veterans Affairs Medical Center.

 In the 20 years that I have been Chair of the Department of Plastic Surgery, UT Southwestern Medical Center has accomplished much and has seen immense progress.
 We have built upon our outstanding medical school and research center of excellence, with five Nobel laureates, to become a superb academic health center for clinical medicine.

-The next phase of UT Southwestern’s continued growth includes a $2.2 billion hospital complex: a new Parkland hospital with more than 1,000 beds, and a New University Hospital (NUH – scheduled to open in 2014) adjacent to our Outpatient Surgery Center (OSC).
-The William P. Clements Jr. University Hospital will be a 435-bed, state-of-the-art, highly interactive, educational facility where we can provide unique educational modules for medical students and residents.
+The next phase of UT Southwestern’s continued growth includes a $2.2 billion hospital complex: a new Parkland hospital with more than 1,000 beds, and the new William C. Clements Jr. University Hospital (NUH – scheduled to open in 2014) adjacent to our Outpatient Surgery Center (OSC).
+The William P. Clements Jr. University Hospital will be a 460-bed, state-of-the-art, highly interactive, educational facility where we can provide unique educational modules for medical students and residents.